Antoine Thompson: Post-legislative career

 In November 2023, after the Prince George's County Democratic Central Committee voted to appoint Maryland state delegate Nick Charles to the Maryland Senate, Thompson told the Washington Informer that he would apply to serve the remainder of Charles' term in the Maryland House of Delegates.
 In December 2023, the Prince George's County Democratic Central Committee voted to nominate Denise Roberts to fill the vacancy, with Thompson receiving four votes.
+Thompson later filed to run for the seat in the 2026 election, but lost the Democratic primary to incumbents Roberts, Karen Toles, and Kent Roberson.